 It is pretty safe to say that hidden doors in a treehouse would fall under the beautiful and fun category (not so much security) so we can be really whimsical in the possibilities.
 One fantastic option would be to access a treehouse only by opening a door to the hollowed-out tree trunk.
 Inside stands a ladder leading to the house above.
 It would be even more stunning for a client to instead enter a stump nearby leading to a small underground area beneath the main tree – with the ladder there to access the rest of the treehouse.
 Both these options are possible with the engineering features we have and making the most of the natural opportunity mother nature provides.

 Tell us about your design process…

 The first step is that a potential client will call us to describe their needs, such as sizing and if there are security requirements.
 The client will usually provide drawings or photos of the space, and we’ll choose the ideal camouflage style – whether it’s a bookcase, mirror, pool-cue rack or many other options.
 We create all sorts of elaborate designs and but can also carefully mimic furniture that is already in the home.

-We then we provide a written cost proposal with line items for all the features and options we think the client will like.
-When the proposal is agreed to we create a computer model of that area of the building including all the surrounding walls, and design the perfect secret passageway to fit the space.
-With the design complete we create a comprehensive drawing set to show to the customer so they can easily visualize the project and request any changes.
+We then provide a written cost proposal with line items for all the features and options we think the client will like.
+When the proposal is agreed we create a computer model of that area of the building including all the surrounding walls, and design the perfect secret passageway to fit the space.
+With the design complete we create a comprehensive set of drawings to show to the customer so they can easily visualise the project and request any changes.
 When the design is approved we then build it in our workshop, photograph it, and send it to wherever in the world it will be installed.